Whistleblower Laws: What You Need to Know

 A whistleblower is someone who leaks information about a business or government agency that violated the law in some way.
 A whistleblower can be, but is not limited to:

 - An employee of a federal or state agency

 Whistleblowers can report violations of company policy, specific lawbreakers, those who fail to follow state, local, or federal regulations, those who are a threat to national security, or those who engage in fraud or corruption.

-- OSHA (the Occupational Health and Safety Administration) is a one-stop-shop administrator for whistleblower laws for 20 federal agencies, including the OSHA law, the Affordable Care Act, the Clean Air Act, and the Safe Drinking Water Act.
+- The Occupational Health and Safety Administration (OSHA) is a one-stop-shop administrator for whistleblower laws for 20 federal agencies, including the OSHA law, the Affordable Care Act, the Clean Air Act, and the Safe Drinking Water Act.

 - The Taxpayer First Act (effective July 1, 2019) includes several additional protections for tax whistleblowers.

 All states have whistleblower protection laws, but they vary from state to state.